-Initial claims for state unemployment benefits fell 5,000 to 457,000 last week, the U.S. Labor Department said, suggesting the jobs market was improving, but only gradually.
+Initial claims for state unemployment benefits fell 5,000 to 457,000 last week, the Labor Department said, suggesting the jobs market was improving, but only gradually.

 In another report, the department said the Consumer Price Index was unchanged in February after rising 0.2 percent the prior month.
 Excluding volatile energy and food prices, the closely watched core measure of consumer inflation inched up 0.1 percent after falling the same amount in January.

 Even though we have growth in the economy, there is still spare capacity that is putting downward pressure on inflation.
-We think the Fed can be comfortably on hold, Zach Pandl, U.S. economist at Nomura Securities International in New York.
+We think the Fed can be comfortably on hold, said Zach Pandl, U.S. economist at Nomura Securities International in New York.

 Citing a moderate economic recovery and low rates of resource utilization, the Fed -- the U.S. central bank -- this week renewed a promise to keep its benchmark interest rate exceptionally low for an extended period.